 Here expand the root and expand the sites.
 Here is default site created, but we are going to create a new one.
 So, right click on Sites and select Add FTP Site.

+Standard firewall settings don’t allow you to remotely connect to your FTP site.
 Now we have to allow FTP access in Windows firewall.
-Go to Control Panel > Windows Firewall > Allow an app or feature through Windows Firewall.
+Go to Control Panel > Windows Defender Firewall > Allow an app or feature through Windows Firewall.
 In the following window click on Change settings and find FTP server.
 Check both marks on it and click OK to save settings.
 Now the firewall is properly configured.
 But anyway we have to turn off the Windows firewall to guarantee a connection.

 Add new user.
 Now enter the username and password.
 They must have a password, or they will not be able to connect.
-Now click on Next and your FTP user is already created.
+Now click on Create and your FTP user is already created.

 Now select the newly created site on IIS and click on FTP Authorization Rules.

 We need to add this user to the security settings of the folder.
-Right click on properties of the FTP-folder, then go to the security, edit it and add the newly created user.
+Right click on properties of the FTP-folder your local drive, then go to the security, edit it and add the newly created user.